jellypbc/poster/README.md

 ```

-This app also depends on a [Figures](https://github.com/jellypbc/figures) instance which you can set as `FIGURE_URL`.
+This app also depends on a [Figures](https://github.com/jellypbc/figures) instance which you can set as `FIGURE_HOST`.

 ### Tests